jmartinesp/AsyncJobLibrary/README.md

 I don't see why I would need to extend a class *EVERY FUCKING TIME* I want to do some work on background.
 Also, having to create a Thread and a Handler *EVERY FUCKING TIME* I wanted to do some background work and have a response wasn't a good option.

-So what I did is creating a library which does that for you.
+So what I did was to create a library which does that for you.

 ##How does it work?